September 1, 2019

 The Upgrade: Fujifilm X-T30

 Disclaimer: All thoughts here are my own; this is not an endorsement of any products, brands, or media channels.
 A little bit over two years ago, I got back into photography with my purchase of the Fujifilm X100T.
 (You can see many of my exploits with it over in my photo gallery; most of the older photos were taken with it.)
-What I loved about that camera – and still enjoy about it, really – is how “connected” I feel to photography using it. ...
+What I loved about that camera – and still enjoy about it, really – is how “connected” I feel to photography using it.
+It has no extraneous bells or whistles, and puts the photographer in charge of the photographic trinity (aperture, shutter speed, ISO).
+It feels like an extension of the photographer. ...

 August 25, 2018